OAI/OpenAPI-Specification/CONTRIBUTING.md

 Changes in patch releases meet the following criteria:

-* Minor updates such as spelling or formatting fixes, including link updates.
+* Editorial changes such as spelling or formatting fixes, including link updates.
 * Clarifications or additions that do not change the meaning of the specification.

 Patch releases are created as often as there are changes to the specification worth releasing.